AgentMC/Sao20/Translate/En/Part9.md

 Ronye closed her eyes too and quietly inhaled the cold dungeon air.
 Tiese in front of her also breathed in.
 Held it for precisely 1 second, then slowly exhaled.

-Although the incarnational power was an individual strength, it can be maxed out by the state of "the unity of body and soul" which is achievable by breathing synchronously with someone while holding their hands.
+Although the incarnational power was an individual strength, it can be maxed out by the state of "the spiritual unity" which is achievable by breathing synchronously with someone while holding their hands.
 With that being quite an advanced technique, even together with such a close friend as Tiese they have only succeeded in it several times in the past.
 However, the power of one person would probably be not enough to pierce the ceiling with incarnational sensing.

 The breathing of two deepened with every inhale.
 The sensation of touching each other’s skin melted, the distance dissolved.
 The boundary between themselves and the outside world gradually faded little by little, as the perception range spread.